Skip to main content

 This guide highlights the use of MAT for opioid dependence in drug courts.
 It reviews effective medications and provides strategies to increase the use of MAT in drug court programs.

-FTDCs, alternatively known as dependency drug courts or family drug courts, use a multidisciplinary, collaborative approach to serve families who require substance use disorder treatment and who are involved with the child welfare system.
+Family treatment courts use a family-centered, collaborative approach to serve families who require substance use disorder treatment and who are involved with the child welfare system.

 Find treatment near you